gokulz/Google-clone/README.md

 # Google.com-clone
-google.com clone using html and css
+google.com clone practice and build only using html and css